Content Map Terms

 Your doctor will ask about past injuries and what you were doing when your knee started to hurt.
 A physical examination will help your doctor find out if a torn meniscus is the cause of your pain.
 Your doctor will look at both knees and check for tenderness and range of motion and see how stable your knee is.

-You may have tests such as X-rays to check the bones of the knee or an MRI, which can give a clear picture of where a tear is and how serious it is.
+You may have tests such as X-rays to check the bones of the knee or an MRI, which can give a clear picture of where a tear is and how it might be treated.
 The doctor may order the MRI if the diagnosis is not clear.
 You may need to meet with an orthopedic surgeon.

 Learn more